dj-ms/dj-ms-core/docs/set_env_vars.md

 > Note: you don't need to set all of these variables. docker compose files already have default values for most of them.
 But in production you have to set at least `DJANGO_SECRET_KEY`.
+---

-> Also, when running / deploying microservices, there is some requirements:
+Also, when running / deploying microservices, there is some requirements:
->

 > - use exact the same `DJANGO_SECRET_KEY` for all microservices;
 > - all services except `core` needs to have `AUTH_DB_URL` set to `core` service's `DATABASE_URL`;
 > - all services except `core` needs to have `BROKER_URL` set to `core` service's `BROKER_URL`.

->
-> other requirements will be explained below.
+Other requirements will be explained below.

 ---